pmndrs/zustand/docs/guides/slices-pattern.md

 )
 ```

-Please, keep in mind you should apply middlewares only in the combined store and avoid applying them inside individual slices to prevent issues.
+Please keep in mind you should only apply middlewares in the combined store.
+Applying them inside individual slices can lead to unexpected issues.

 ## Usage with TypeScript